 One of the cooking techniques employed with this recipe is sweating the vegetables.
-Sweating vegetables is similar to saute but over lower heat and without the browning.
+Sweating vegetables is similar to sauteing but over lower heat and without the browning.

-One of the great things about gumbo is that there are probably as many variations of the dish as there are people cooking it.
-This can be intimidating or liberating, depending on how comfortable you are in the kitchen.
-Here is a basic recipe that will yield a very good, flavorful gumbo.
-For those of you who are comfortable with improvising in the kitchen, use this as a template.
-Either way, if you’ve never tried gumbo, you really should.
+One of the great things about gumbo is that there are as many variations of the dish as people cook it.
+Depending on how comfortable you are in the kitchen, this can be intimidating or liberating.

 Chicken Gumbo with Sausage Recipe